apache/iotdb/docs/Documentation/UserGuide/9-System Tools/1-Sync.md

    </tr>
    <tr>
       <td width="20%">Description</td>
-      <td>This parameter represents storage groups that participate in the synchronization task, which distinguishes each storage group by comma.If the list is empty, it means that all storage groups participate in synchronization.By default, it is empty list.</td>
+      <td>This parameter represents storage groups that participate in the synchronization task, which distinguishes each storage group by comma.
+If the list is empty, it means that all storage groups participate in synchronization.
+By default, it is an empty list.</td>
    </tr>
    <tr>
       <td>Type</td>